Major League Soccer (MLS)

 Major League Soccer (MLS) Image

 In 1996, Major League Soccer (MLS) was established in the United States and Canada.
 The league started with just 10 teams: Columbus Crew, D.C.
 United, New England Revolution, New York Red Bulls, Colorado Rapids, FC Dallas, Sporting Kansas City, LA Galaxy, San Jose Earthquakes, and Tampa Bay Mutiny.
 With growing interest in the league, additional teams were added over time.
-Currently, there are 29 teams with plans to introduce one additional team, San Diego, FC in 2025.
+Currently, there are 30 teams; San Diego FC was added in 2025.

 Notable foreign-born MLS players like Carlos Valderrama (1996-2002), David Beckham (2007-2012), Thierry Henry (2010-2014), Robbie Keane (2011-2016), Kaká (2015-2017), David Villa (2015-2018), Didier Drogba (2015-2016), Sebastian Giovinco (2015-2018), Javier “Chicharito” Hernández (2020-present), and most recently, Lionel Messi (2023-present), brought global and international attention to the league.